tillahoffmann/tillahoffmann.github.io/_posts/2016-03-31-oscillating-parameters-in-variational-mean-field-approximation.md

 \therefore \lambda_j&=\tau\sum_{i=1}^n X_{ij}^2,
 \end{align*}$$

 which is the same expression we obtained using the mean-field update equations.
 The expressions for $\mu$ are more complicated and we will make use of theano to do the heavy lifting for us.
-We will first define a call graph that evaluates the ELBO and then use gradient ascent to find the maximum.
+We first define a call graph that evaluates the ELBO, and then use gradient ascent to find the maximum.

 ```python